mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

   66423781fdd3d6dd3ca62b7b  my-custom-resource  Created
 ```

-You just created your custom resourced, which is now available on your `Company Marketplace`.
+You just created your custom resource, which is now available on your `Company Marketplace`.

 ### Update the Custom Resource